strangerstudios/pmpro-social-login/readme.txt

 == Description ==

 The Paid Memberships Pro WordPress Social Login Add On adds a Social Login option to Membership Checkout.
 You can set a level to "Hide" social login from the Memberships > Membership Levels > Edit Level admin page.
+You can set a level as the default level to users logging in for the first time via Social Login.

 Requires WordPress Social Login and Paid Memberships Pro installed and activated.